San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Home and road insights

-- At home this year, San Francisco has one win against the spread and is 1-4 overall.
+- San Francisco has covered the spread once at home, and is 1-4 overall there, this year.

-- In five home games this year, San Francisco has hit the over three times.
+- In three of five games at home this year, San Francisco has hit the over.

-- Minnesota is 2-3 overall, and 4-1 against the spread, on the road.
+- Minnesota is 2-3 overall, and 4-1 against the spread, in away games.

-- In four of five road games this year, Minnesota has gone over the total.

 Powered by Data Skrive.